The Keller Center

 The Forum, Keller’s signature space, is a sun-streaked, four-level atrium carved out of the existing building structure wrapped by glass-walled classrooms and team rooms.
 The Forum is home to daily collaborative problem-solving and dialogue as well as world-class speakers and events.

-Rainwater captured on the roof is stored in the cistern to be used to flush toilets and landscape irrigation.
-This has the dual benefit of reducing burdens on the City of Chicago’s combined sewer system, while saving 525,208 gallons of fresh water per year.
+The green roof, paired with a 15,000 gallon rainwater cistern, mitigates stormwater.
+Rainwater captured is stored in the cistern for toilet flushing and landscape irrigation.
+This has the dual benefit of reducing burdens on the sewer system, while saving 525,208 gallons of fresh water per year.

 • Photovoltaic Panels